DaoCloud/DaoCloud-docs/docs/en/docs/blogs/amamba.md

 - The workspace supports the mode of strongly binding clusters, so that users can obtain the ability to exclusively enjoy cluster resources.
 - The administrator of a workspace can create namespace resources in the cluster associated with the workspace and manage quotas for the namespace.

-Supports the deployment of various forms of cloud-native applications, including source code, Jar packages, and mirrors to complete application deployment with one click, and can use the registration discovery and service governance capabilities of microservices during the creation process, and also supports one-click deployment of Helm through the application store application, OLM application.
+Supports the deployment of various forms of cloud-native applications, including source code, Jar packages, and images to complete application deployment with one click, and can use the registration discovery and service governance capabilities of microservices during the creation process, and also supports one-click deployment of Helm through the application store application, OLM application.
 It lowers the threshold for enterprises to go to the cloud, and is easy to use, agile and efficient.

 ### Cloud Native Applications